Powerlearnproject/se-day1-assignment-Keny09/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague prompt: How is an egg made improved propmpt: Provide the detailed instructions on how to make scrambled eggs